Who is organising Study Week 2020?

 How much does it cost?

 Take a look at our information page for details about cost.
-Please note the rate goes up after 28 February 2018.
+Please note the full rate applies after 11:59pm AEDT 29 February 2020.

 Do I need a paypal account to register for Study Week?